59-11-4, Kadiyala Venkaiah Street Gayatrinagar Vijayawada - 520008

 Sudaprost

-COMPOSITION :
+Usage :

 Cloprostenol having ability to shorten the life span of the corpus luteum, can be used

-• To treat certain clinical conditions which delay breeding.
+• To treat certain clinical conditions which delay breeding

-• To manipulate the estrous cycle to better fit certain management practices.
+• To manipulate the estrous cycle to better fit certain management practices

 • To induce abortion

-Product Description:
+Product description:

 Cloprostenol is a synthetic prostaglandin analogue, structurally related to prostaglandin F2 (PGF2).